Key facts

 Deakin's graduate learning outcomes describe the knowledge and capabilities graduates can demonstrate at the completion of their course.
 These outcomes mean that regardless of the Deakin course you undertake, you can rest assured your degree will teach you the skills and professional attributes that employers value.
 They'll set you up to learn and work effectively in the future.

-Graduate Learning Outcome | Course Learning Outcome |
+Deakin Graduate Learning Outcomes | Course Learning Outcomes |

-Critical thinking | Apply critical thinking, analytical research skills relative to complex information systems settings |
+Critical thinking | Apply research skills to evaluate and judge academic, professional and/or stakeholder information when analysing complex information systems contexts. |

-Self-management | Demonstrate autonomy, adaptability and responsibility, self-reflect and critique own performance and identify and plan future development as an information systems professional |
+Self-management | Demonstrate autonomy, adaptability and responsibility, self-reflect and critique own performance, and identify and plan future development as an information systems professional. |

-Teamwork | Work collaboratively in teams to produce and share specialised and integrated solutions to complex information systems problems |
+Teamwork | Work collaboratively in teams to produce and share specialised and integrated information systems solutions for complex organisational and social contexts. |